Dear Bankruptcy Adviser,

 The property still has a lien against it.
 The lender is just not reporting the monthly payment to the credit bureaus.
 That is all.
-While bankruptcy wiped out your liability on the loan, it did not eliminate the lien.
+While bankruptcy eliminated your liability on the loan, it did not remove the lien.

 If you fail to make loan payments, the lender will foreclose on the property.
 And if you continue to make your payments, you eventually will pay off the loan.
 Chapter 7 bankruptcy cannot remove a mortgage lien because that would mean you would keep your home and have it free and clear of any mortgage.